 Through his approach to snowboarding, his opinions and attitudes, I think we can safely say that Terje has changed at least parts of Norwegian sports culture.
 The more play-oriented DIY attitudes have spread to parts of organized sports, at the same time that we see that self-organized activities are increasing both in the number of participants and in political support.

-Internally in the Snowboarding Association there were also divided opinions as to whether Norway should send racers to the Olympics or not, says the then leader of the association and board member of the ISF, Truls Omtvedt.
+Internally in the Snowboarding Association there were also divided opinions as to whether Norway should send snowboarders to the Olympics or not, says the then leader of the association and board member of the ISF, Truls Omtvedt.

 - For me, it was Terje's statement that the FIS and IOC were corrupt and anti-human organizations, which became decisive for my relationship with the further development of snowboarding in Norway.
 That is why I did not stand for re-election at the annual meeting in 1995.
 A new president was elected, and arrangements were made for Norway to participate in the Olympics, he says.